 Counterparty Limits

-Standard & Poor's Long Term
+Standard & Poor's Rating Long Term

-Rating AAA+ to AAA- AA+ to AA- A+ to A-
+AAA+ to AAA- AA+ to AA- A+ to A-

 Short Term A-1+ 30% 25% Not Applicable

-A-1 Not Applicable 20% 15%
+A-1 Not applicable 20% 15%

-A-2 Not Applicable Not Applicable 10%
+A-2 Not applicable Not applicable 10%

-In the absence of any evidence to the contrary unrated wholly owned subsidiaries of a rated financial institution will be taken to have the same credit rating as its parent entity.
+In the absence of any evidence to the contrary unrated wholly owned subsidiaries of a rated financial institution will be taken to have the same credit rating as their parent entity.

-If the credit rating of any counterparty is downgraded such that any investments held with such party no longer comply with this policy, the City will take steps to divest such investments as soon as practicable, but within six months of the downgrade.
+If the credit rating of any counterparty is downgraded such that any investments held with such party no longer comply with this policy, the City will take steps to divest such investments as soon as practicable, but within six months of the downgrade, subject to due consideration of penalties and lost interest.

-3.6.3Term to Maturity Framework:
+3.6.3 Term to Maturity Framework: